U.S. Military Awards for Valor

 Created in response to the U.S. Supreme Court striking down the Stolen Valor Act of 2005, the website is designed to deter people from falsely claiming to have been awarded military decorations for valor.
-It was launched on 25 July 2012 and initially contains only a small number of entries, but eventually The Pentagon hopes to expand it to become much more comprehensive.
+It was launched on 25 July 2012 and initially contained only a small number of entries, but eventually The Pentagon hopes to expand it to become much more comprehensive.